yblee85/aws-controltower-client/README.md

 ## getting started

 1. copy `.env.example` file and create a env file `.env`
-2. fill up `.env` accordingly
+2. fill up `.env` accordingly ( You can find some of env valriables info in AWS Service Catalog )
 3. generate ssh key (ed25519 recommended) pair (private, public) in ssh folder (in this project)
 4. feel free to take a look sample code `sample/sample.js`
-5. go nuts